How to automate tasks in 2023

 But of all your resources, the most important are the tools that automate much of the grunge work of running a company.
 From collecting sales leads and reimbursing expenses to approving invoices and surveying customers, automation saves you priceless time and energy.

-What’s more, as many are still recovering from the major disruptions of 2020 and 2021, organizations have been challenged with handling more moving parts than in the past, which can result in more distractions, more repetitive tasks, and more burnout.
-That’s why, in 2022, automation is critical.
+What’s more, as many are still recovering from the major disruptions of the pandemic, organizations have been challenged with handling more moving parts than in the past, which can result in more distractions, more repetitive tasks, and more burnout.
+That’s why, in 2023, automation is critical.

 This year, make your business better with these four ways to automate tasks.